flittle8/cupper/content/patterns/epub 2 to epub 3/check-the-version.md

 ```

 {{% note %}}
 You may ask, why EPUB 3?
 The short answer: it's more accessible.
-If you want to know more, a good primer on the topic is Laura Brady's [EPUB 2 or EPUB 3: That Is Not a Question](http://epubsecrets.com/epub-2-or-epub-3-that-is-not-a-question.php).
+If you want to know more, a couple good primers on the topic are Laura Brady's [EPUB 2 or EPUB 3: That Is Not a Question](http://epubsecrets.com/epub-2-or-epub-3-that-is-not-a-question.php), and EDRLab's [EPUB 2 vs EPUB 3](https://www.edrlab.org/epub/epub2-vs-epub3/).
 {{% /note %}}

 Now it's time to {{% pattern "Create a page list" %}}